-The menu at SriPraPhai is as thick as a Bangkok travel guide, featuring dishes from all over Thailand, from North's signature khao soi to a few pages of seafood dishes commonly found in the South.
+The menu at SriPraPhai is as thick as a Bangkok travel guide, featuring dishes from all over Thailand, from North’s signature khao soi to a few pages of seafood dishes commonly found in the South.
 Waiters hustle through the space blindly -- so no walking and texting -- and food is served when it is ready, regardless of how much tabletop you have available.
 With prices ranging from $5 (steamed dumplings) to $17 (soft shelled crab), nothing here will cost you too much.
-And that's ideal, because this is the kind of place where you’re going to want to order big and eat even bigger, until your mouth is so on fire that you have to stop.
+And that’s ideal, because this is the kind of place where you’re going to want to order big and eat even bigger.

 Sweet, sour, salty and hot.
 The key flavors to any Thai kitchen, this salad hits on all four.
 Refreshing despite some strong heat, this is among the best papaya salads in the city.
 Go for the variation with crispy ground catfish on top if you want to change it up.

 Like a lot of the go-to Thai dishes you order here, these won’t necessarily blow you away, but they’re definitely a step above your delivery standard.
 They’re flaky, crispy, and, maybe most importantly, not overly greasy.

 This hot and sour soup falls a bit short.
 Overall it’s a tad on the sour side, and the mushrooms lack any discernible flavor.